mikefogg/appjelly-backend/API_FUNCTIONALITY_MAP.md

 }
 ```

+**Generation Customization with Voice & Sample Posts**:

+The AI generation uses the following data to personalize content:
+1. **Voice** (optional): Custom writing voice description from the connected account
+2. **Sample Posts** (optional): Example posts that demonstrate the user's tone and style
+3. **Writing Style** (optional): Auto-analyzed style from synced posts (tone, emoji frequency, etc.)

+When a `connected_account_id` is provided, the AI will:
+- Use the account's custom `voice` field in the system prompt if set
+- Include `sample_posts` as examples to match tone and style
+- Apply auto-detected `writing_style` preferences
+- Apply platform-specific character limits based on the account's platform

+See "Customize Writing Voice & Sample Posts" section below for managing these settings.

 **Additional post endpoints**:
 - `GET /posts` - List all generated posts (paginated)
 - `GET /posts?type=draft|generated|all` - Filter posts by type